FreeOpcUa/opcua-asyncio/README.md

 The primary goal of opcua-asyncio is to create an asynchronous OPC UA client based on asyncio and remove hacks for support of python 2 and older python 3 versions.
 Asynchronous programming allows for simpler code (e.g. less need for locks) and potentially performance gains.

-## Documentation

-The API remains mostly unchanged in regards to [python-opcua](https://github.com/FreeOpcUa/python-opcua).
-Main difference is that many methods have been refactored to return coroutines.
-Please have a look at [the examples](https://github.com/FreeOpcUa/opcua-asyncio/blob/master/examples) and/or the code.

 ---

 OPC UA binary protocol implementation is quasi complete and has been tested against many different OPC UA stacks.
 API offers both a low level interface to send and receive all UA defined structures and high level classes allowing to write a server or a client in a few lines.
 It is easy to mix high level objects and low level UA calls in one application.